1.3 Assessment Access and Bias

 What To Avoid

-Avoid answers that say fairness always means identical timing, identical format, or a single score.
-Also avoid answers that discard all assessments because one task had problems.
+Avoid answers claiming fairness always means identical timing, identical format, or a single score.
+Also avoid discarding all assessments because one task had problems.
 EAS favors professional judgment: use data carefully, question weak inferences, and make the next assessment more aligned.

 Quick Takeaways

-- Validity is about the right skill, not just a neat score.
+- Validity is about measuring the right skill, not producing a neat score.

-- Multiple evidence sources prevent overreaction to one task.
+- Diagnostic, formative, and summative evidence prevent overreaction to one task.

 - Rubrics should match the objective and be shared clearly.